lite-xl/lite-xl.github.io/docs/user-guide/macos-keymap.md

-# Keymap
+This is the default keyboard shortcuts on macOS.

-This is the keymap on macOS.
+Your configuration may differ as plugins can modify them.

 {% import 'keyboard_renderer.j2' as keybinds with context %}